dataclouder/dataclouder/README.md

 I am an open source developer, working for [VMware](https://vmware.com).

-I am part of a tem that maintains [go-vcloud-director](https://github.com/vmware/go-vcloud-director) and [terraform-providr-vcd](https://github.com/terraform-maintainers/terraform-provider-vcd)
+I am part of a team that maintains [go-vcloud-director](https://github.com/vmware/go-vcloud-director) and [terraform-provider-vcd](https://github.com/terraform-maintainers/terraform-provider-vcd)

 I am also active on Github as [@datacharmer](https://github.com/datacharmer)